Domestic Violence Has Life-Long Consequences

 There are many different types of domestic violence cases, but they all have one fact in common: The accused is charged with violence or threats against someone with whom they have or had a personal ongoing relationship.
 If you’ve been charged, you’ll need the assistance of our experienced domestic violence defense attorneys.

 In some of these cases, complicated dynamics exist that make the cases difficult for the prosecution to prove.
 Often the alleged victim does not wish to testify.
 Sometimes there are contradictory statements given by the alleged victim and/or there is a lack of any physical evidence to verify the alleged victim’s story.

 The consequences of a domestic violence conviction can last a lifetime.
 Beyond the usual punishments that can include jail or prison time, a person convicted of domestic violence can lose their right to carry a firearm for life, and there can be immigration consequences for non-citizens.

 A domestic violence case needs immediate attention from a criminal defense lawyer.
-Call McGraw & Strickland, LLC, in Las Cruces, New Mexico, at 575-523-4321 to learn how we can help.
+Call McGraw Law & Associates, LLC, in Las Cruces, New Mexico, at 575-523-4321 to learn how we can help.

 Several things should get done right away including, dealing with bond/arrest issues, speaking to witnesses while the incident is still fresh in their memory, and documenting wounds to the person accused.
 Evidence not recorded quickly may disappear forever.